AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 * **Is API connectivity impacted by the migration?**

     The IP address of the Adobe servers will change.
-So the customers may need to add those new IP addresses to the allow list in their system.
+So the customers may need to add those new IP addresses to the allowlist in their system.

-    [Click here](#config) for more details about IP on allow list.
+    [Click here](#config) for more details about IP on allowlist.

 * **Will we ensure that all JavaScript memory configuration parameters are set correctly after the migration?**